hamelsmu/claudesave/README.md

 ### Step 1: Obtain a PAT

 Obtain a [personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with the `gist` scope.
+(Use the 'Tokens (classic)' option in the interface).

 ### Step 2: Install the extension